vseryakov/backendjs/README.md

   Special care must be used about the signature type used during this operation, the type must be then used for this account especially if it is not type 1, different signature type cannot be mixed.

+  Example:
+            /account/add?name=test&email=test@tes.com&secret=test123&gender=f&phone=1234567

 - `/account/search`

-  Return list of accounts by the given condition.
-Parameters are the column values to be matched.
+  Return list of accounts by the given condition, calls `db.select` for bk_account table.
+Parameters are the column values to be matched and all parameters starting with underscore are control parameters that goes into options of the `db.select` call with underscore removed.

-  Parameters:

-    - _keys -
-    _ _ops -
-    _ _select -
+  Example:
+            /account/search?email=test&_ops=email,begins_with
+            /account/search?name=test&_keys=name

 - `/account/del`